-The faculty candidate or another authorized party (see Policy 6-303, Section G.4.) may file an appeal after the Senior Vice President's recommendation at the conclusion of the RPT process.
+The faculty candidate or another authorized party (see Policy 6-303, III-I. "Appeal of recommendation...") may file an appeal after the Senior Vice President's recommendation at the conclusion of the RPT process.
 Grounds for an appeal are that the recommendation was arbitrary, capricious, unreasonable, discriminatory with respect to characteristics that are protected under law or University policies, or a result of malice; that procedural violations denied the appellant basic fairness and due process; and that the recommendation rests on a violation of academic freedom.
-(See Section IV.C.2.a. below.)
+(See Part III-Sec.
+10-D-3-b-i below.
+"CHC Standard of Review...")